Conch

 Conch (/kɑːŋk, kɑːntʃ/ KONK, KONCH, /kɒntʃ/ KONCH) is any of a number of different medium-to-large-sized sea snails.
 Conch shells typically have a high spire and a noticeable siphonal canal (in other words, the shell comes to a noticeable point on both ends).

-Conchs that are sometimes referred to as "true conchs" are marine gastropods in the family Strombidae, specifically in the genus Strombus and other closely related genera.
+Conches that are sometimes referred to as "true conches" are marine gastropods in the family Strombidae, specifically in the genus Strombus and other closely related genera.
 For example, Aliger gigas, the queen conch, is a true conch.
-True conchs are identified by their long spire.
+True conches are identified by their long spire.

 Many other species are also often called "conch", but are not at all closely related to the family Strombidae, including Melongena species (family Melongenidae) and the horse conch Triplofusus papillosus (family Fasciolariidae).
 Species commonly referred to as conches also include the sacred chank or shankha shell (Turbinella pyrum) and other Turbinella species in the family Turbinellidae.
 The Triton's trumpet (family Charoniidae) may also be fashioned into a horn and referred to as a conch.

 Etymology

-The English word "conch" is attested in Middle English, coming from Latin concha (shellfish, mussel), which in turn comes from Greek konchē (same meaning) ultimately from Proto-Indo-European root *konkho-, cognate with Sanskrit word śaṅkha.
+The English word "conch" is attested in Middle English, coming from Latin concha (shellfish, mussel), which in turn comes from Greek konchē (same meaning).
+Ultimately pre-greek origin. cognate with Sanskrit word śaṅkha.

 General description

 Conch are species of sea snail in the phylum Mollusca.
 Their shells consist of about 95% calcium carbonate and 5% organic matter.
 Conch are harvested for their edible meat and decorative shell.
-The shells are often used for decoration and as a musical instrument.
+The shells are often used as decoration or as musical instruments.

 Queen conch (Aliger gigas) was listed as threatened under the Endangered Species Act in 2024.
 Due to this threatened classification, commercial or recreational harvesting is illegal in Florida waters and punishable by state law.
 There are significant conservation efforts underway to help protect this species, including the use of aquaculture to raise them in hatcheries and relocation of conchs to increase mating.